 - 8 oz cheese curds (See Note 3)

 - 1/4 cup parsley chopped

 - Allow chicken to cool and discard the skin and bones, shred the chicken.
+Strain oil and discard remaining solids.
 Reserve oil to fry potatoes in.

 - In a large skillet melt the butter over medium high heat.
 Add flour and cook, stirring until smooth, for about 2 minutes.
 Whisk in the chicken stock and add a sprig or two each of rosemary, sage and thyme tied with kitchen string.
 Stir often for 5 minutes, gravy with thicken.
 Remove herb bundle and discard.
 Add the shredded chicken and stir to mix.
 Pour into a bowl and keep warm.